 As I interviewed and listened to Mike’s direct reports and staff, they all said the same thing, “they would go the extra mile for him.”And, they went the extra mile.
 The entire team gave their all.

 Why?
 Because he led with wisdom and heart.
 In terms of bottom-line results, his team cut costs, lowered attrition, improved employee satisfaction and engagement, and increased client delight.

 Do You Want More Proof?

-1. The ability inspire and motivate others at 38%
+The ability to inspire and motivate others at 38%.

 5-Ways to Lead from the Heart

 1. Build a sense of community and belonging–Heart-based Leadership It’s all about connection.
 During a time of masks and social distancing, it is important to continually build a sense of community, connection, team, and belonging.
 In the early days of COVID19, with virtual huddles, coffee meetings, and virtual happy hours.
 Almost 8-months into the pandemic, it takes more than a virtual happy hour to build a sense of community.
 Create heart-to-heart moments.

 As a leader, you need to create the time and space for virtual, face-to-face time, but now, some of the time should be dedicated on being there for one another.
 It’s important to talk about personal struggle, stress, and fatigue–without judgment.
 When we hear each other’s stories, that’s when we connect with each other emotionally, psychologically, and with our hearts.

 2. Be vulnerable and create psychological safety–REAL Leadership To create psychological safety, it’s all about sharing stories that create connections.
 It’s a balancing act between being open and vulnerable about your own trials and tribulations and sending a strong and positive message.
 For people to connect at a heart-level means being seen, really seen, warts and all.
 As leaders, we need to create a safe zone to provide vulnerability and empathy moments.
 Sometimes it’s these small moments that make the difference.